 In my story, I assumed that my wife’s love language was gifts.
 It isn’t.
 I now know that she’s a quality time gal who appreciates acts of service and personal touch.
 This doesn’t mean I never give her a gift.
 I just know she doesn’t value gifts as much as time spent together.
 Personally, I like gifts, but if my wife doesn’t knock herself out selecting my birthday gift, I know it just means that’s not her language.

 Not realizing my wife’s love language was my first mistake.
 Ignorance is no excuse.
 Make a major purchase without consulting my wife was number two.
 Withdrawing from savings without a consultation is a big no-no and was my third mistake.
 When I re-tell this story I can’t help examining my motive in this gift quest.
 I was putting my best interests before my wife’s.
 Was the gift for her or me?
 The whole process was all self-serving and that’s number four.

-Finally, if you don’t remember anything else, remember this ? never, ever buy your wife an appliance as a gift.
-Streamlining Mary’s time spent in the kitchen preparing my dinner is not her idea of a gift and I’m sure it wouldn’t be you wife’s idea either.
+Finally, if you don’t remember anything else, remember this: never, ever buy your wife an appliance as a gift.
+Streamlining Mary’s time spent in the kitchen preparing my dinner is not her idea of a gift and I’m sure it wouldn’t be your wife’s idea either.

 Rob Gaskill has been married for 21 years to his wife Mary.
 Rob and Mary have seven children and live in suburban Chicago.
 Rob is the founder of the Growing Husband’s Book Club, a regular feature of Growthtrac.com, an online marriage resource.